 - Capital City: Phnom Penh

-- Best time to visit Cambodia: Dry season is between October to April with an average temperature around 23°C. While the rainy season from May until September with an average temperature around 35°C.
+- Best time to visit Cambodia: Dry season is between October to April with an average temperature of around 23°C. While the rainy season is from May until September with an average temperature of around 35°C.

 - How to get there: You can enter by land through Thailand, Laos, and Vietnam.
 Or you can fly into Siem Reap or Phnom Penh.